A great press release is an incredibly powerful tool for any online marketer

 It should be formatted in bold and centred.
 Place the headline either all in caps or capitalize each word.
 You can use a slightly larger font (try 2 points bigger) for the headline.

-Sub-headline: Include a space under the headline for a sub-head.
+Sub-headline: Include a space under the headline for a sub-head if you’d like.
 This is a teaser and gives the reader that extra push to keep going.
 It can expand upon the headline a little, perhaps by one or two lines.
 It can be in bold or italicized.
 Keep it to the same size as the body text.

 Lead paragraph: Your lead paragraph acts as a summary of the story.
 News editors and journalists are busy people.
 Use the lead paragraph to give them the bare bones of the story so they understand the basics if they just don’t have time to read the whole thing.
 Put yourself in their shoes to write the lead paragraph.
 You want something that is attention grabbing, that conveys the point of the release and is new and different.
 Keep it succinct and explain the who, what, where, why and when of your news clearly and without hyperbole.